adilahmed31/cs537-Discussion-su22/week-2/README.md

 ```

 ## Xv6 Syscalls
-We will explore main files required to do p1A.
+We will explore the main files required to do P2A.

 - `Makefile`:
     -  `CPUS`: # CPUS for QEMU to virtualize (make it 1)